 Inspire your students to practice by showing them how much fun playing the drums can be and by pushing them towards consistent practice.
 Talk to the student about practicing, in every class so that the student understands how important it is.
 Something to consider however is that if you wish to preach the importance of practice to your students, then you yourself should be practicing on a regular basis as to set a good example for your student.
 As I mentioned in a previous point, you should never bs your student, they will smell it from a mile away and you will develop a reputation as being a teacher who does not practice what they preach.........(continued in e-book)

 Once you begin to teach students at the intermediate and advanced levels then you’ll need to be able to play a class beforehand.
 For the most part, beginners can be taught step-by-step using some sort of teaching method.
 But people reaching the level of entry-professional, to seasoned-professional will need preparation, as each student will have specific needs that you must address.

-Preparing for a class can be as simple as reviewing the class notes a few minutes before the student arrives, to practicing something all week so you can show them a good example, to writing out individualized lessons....... (continued in e-book).
+Preparing for a class can be as simple as reviewing the class notes a few minutes before the student arrives, to brushing up on an exercise in advance so you can show them a good example, to writing out individualized lessons....... (continued in e-book).

 Easy to be around